 Incorporated in 1888, the City of Oceanside is the second oldest municipality in San Diego County.
 Over the past 128 years, the City has experienced enormous change, growing to encompass 42 square miles and a diverse population of more than 175,000 residents.
 There is no question the City will continue to experience change in the years ahead, but what can be done to manage this change and proactively shape the City’s future?
 One of the most important means of anticipating and guiding change at the local level is the General Plan and the process of updating it.
 For the first time in more than 40 years, the City of Oceanside is undertaking a General Plan Update (GPU), and we encourage residents and other stakeholders to participate in this important process.
 Together, we can create a positive, inclusive, and attainable vision of the City’s future that confronts challenges, reveals opportunities, aligns priorities, and encourages sound and consistent decision-making.

 The State of California requires that each city and county prepare a general plan that includes seven mandated “elements” addressing land use, circulation, housing, conservation, open space, safety, and noise.
 While state law does not prescribe a time frame for updating a general plan, most cities and counties choose a 15 to 20-year planning horizon.
 Cities and counties can, and commonly do, augment their general plans with additional elements addressing issues of local concern.
-The City of Oceanside has chosen to initiate its GPU with the preparation of two new optional elements, one addressing economic development (EDE) and the other addressing energy/climate action (E-CAP).
-The policies and strategies outlined in the EDE and E-CAP will promote the overarching goals of growing the City’s economy and reducing its carbon footprint.

 This webpage will provide up-to-date information on the GPU process and project schedule.
 Residents, business owners, and other stakeholders are encouraged to participate in public outreach efforts, which are meant to inform the GPU and create a sense of ownership among those who will ultimately implement and benefit from GPU policies and programs.
 Through this portal, you will learn about upcoming public outreach activities, including a photo contest, online surveys, public workshops, and “pop-up” outreach at community events.
 Additionally, as background studies, meeting materials, and draft documents become available, they will be placed on this site for public review.